AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 See a list of [!DNL Analytics] attribution models and their definitions at [https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/attribution/models.html](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/attribution/models.html).

-If you're logged into [!DNL Search], you can find a list
+If you're logged into [!DNL Search, Social, & Commerce], you can find a list

 * (Users in North America) [`https://enterprise-na.efrontier.com/CMDashboard/help/external/tracking/r_appendix_-_how_attribution_rules_are_calculated.htm`](https://enterprise-na.efrontier.com/CMDashboard/help/external/tracking/r_appendix_-_how_attribution_rules_are_calculated.htm)